Published on June 8th, 2023 and Updated on November 26th, 2025

 That said, deep self-care rituals like bathing or prenatal massage may not always be attainable when life gets in the way.
 If you’re stumped on easy, accessible ways to incorporate self-care into your routine, let these activities be your inspiration:

-- Take an online prenatal yoga class – If you’re looking for a more dynamic way of soothing and stretching your body, try a pre-recorded prenatal yoga class.
+- Take an online prenatal yoga class – If you’re looking for a more dynamic way of soothing and stretching your body, try a pre-recorded prenatal yoga class or prenatal yoga tips.
 Prenatal yoga has been shown to help support sleep and relaxation, and you may also walk away with accessible tools to help you navigate those first few months of motherhood, like deep breathing exercises.

 - Tune into a pregnancy podcast – Listening to a podcast about fierce mamas around the world is an excellent way to stay informed and inspired about the journey you’ve embarked on.
 A few of our favorites include: